Pannatas2002/SQL-Data-warehouse-Project/README.md

 # SQL-Data-warehouse-Project

 Welcome to the Data Warehouse and Analytics Project repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+(This project is a part of my learning course from Udemy) This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data engineering and analytics.

+"Built as a practical capstone alongside a Udemy SQL course, this project bridges classroom concepts with real-world data engineering workflows."

 ---